ARCH-commons/arch-ontology/Documentation/INSTALL.md

 **In the Scripts folder, run the create_*_metadata_tables.sql file for your database type.**

 2. The ontology is supplied as a set of pipe-delimited files, named pcornet_*.txt.
 Strings are double-quoted and null values are empty.
 There are no linebreaks in the strings, and all characters are standard ASCII.
+**Make sure to download the text files by clicking on the .txt file in Github, then click on the 'RAW' tab above the file text.
+Last, right click the raw formatted file and save to your preferred directory.
+If you fail to do this and just save-as before going to the raw format, the data import will fail.**
 ** Import the ontology files into separate tables named according to the file names. ** (These are the tables created in step 1 above.)
 Note that the ontology contains one non-standard column, PCORI_BASECODE, and the pcornet_lab table has another: PCORI_SPECIMEN_SOURCE